TomDDG/ZXPicoMD/README.md

 ## Development

 Built from the ground up using the the Pico C SDK (https://raspberrypi.github.io/pico-sdk-doxygen/).
-Uses Pico multicore to separate the time criticial emulation components running on the 2nd core to interrupt driven IO on the 1st.
+Uses Pico multicore to separate the time critical emulation components running on the 2nd core to interrupt driven IO on the 1st.

-Big thanks to Alex from OqtaDrive fame (https://codeberg.org/xelalexv/oqtadrive) for help with understanding the Microdrive hardware & toubleshooting.
+Big thanks to Alex from OqtaDrive fame (https://codeberg.org/xelalexv/oqtadrive) for help with understanding the Microdrive hardware & troubleshooting.

 Some additional references:
 - Spectrum Microdrive Book - https://spectrumcomputing.co.uk/entry/2000365/Book/Spectrum_Microdrive_Book